Intellectual Property Downloadable Forms

 These forms highlight certain issues which may arise in the seeking of copyrights, patents, and trademarks.
 These issues may determine whether or not the intellectual property can be obtained.

-Non-Disclosure Agreement with Assignment of IP Rights — In addition to being a way to enter into a confidential relationship to protect your trade secrets, this agreement also requires the recipient of the disclosure to assign any intellectual property rights developed.
+Non-Disclosure Agreement with Assignment of IP Rights PDF Version/Word Version— In addition to being a way to enter into a confidential relationship to protect your trade secrets, this agreement also requires the recipient of the disclosure to assign any intellectual property rights developed.
 It is particularly useful when working with a vendor who is creating materials or products for you.

 Sample Employment Form to Secure IP Rights from Employees –- This agreement is a starting point to prepare an employment agreement for employers to secure the appropriate rights from their employees.
 Upon the hiring of an employee, the agreement should be used in conjunction with legal advice to properly document the relationship between employee and employer, and particularly to make sure that any intellectual property created by the employee in the scope of their employment, including patent, trademark, and copyright rights are properly owned by the employer.